Account

 How do I claim tax deductions?

-Many small business owners and entrepreneurs will claim business deductions by completing Schedule C to IRS Form 1040 or Form 1040-SR. You can file paper tax returns or electronically, but you must file to claim the deductions.
+Many small business owners and entrepreneurs will claim business deductions by completing Schedule C with their IRS Form 1040 or Form 1040-SR. You can file paper tax returns or electronically, but you must file to claim the deductions.

 Business taxes, tax rates, deductions, and credits are complex.
 To claim deductions, credits, or most tax relief or incentives, you typically are required to qualify for and request these.
-Your tax professional can help you claim the tax write-offs that are available to your business.
+Your Tax Pro can help you claim the tax write-offs that are available to your business.

 What constitutes a deductible expense under IRS rules?

-In IRS Publication 535, "business expenses" are defined as “the costs of carrying on a trade or business.”
+The IRS defines business expenses as the costs of carrying on a trade or business.
 Qualified expenses can generally be deducted as long as the business is operated to make a profit.
 Not every expense, however, qualifies as a deduction.
-Deductible expenses are both “ordinary” and “necessary.”
+To be a deductible expense, the expense must be both “ordinary” and “necessary.”

 Ordinary expenses are common and accepted expenditures in your industry.
 Necessary expenses are appropriate and helpful to operate your business.
 An expense does not have to be indispensable, however, for it to be considered necessary.